 Recently in Canada, the United States and other countries there have been high levels of inflation, supply chain disruptions, equipment limitations and escalating supply costs.
-These factors have resulted in the escalation of operating costs of the Corporation.
-The Corporation's inability to manage costs may impact project returns and future development decisions, which could have a material adverse effect on its financial performance and cash flows.
+These factors have resulted in the escalation of operating costs of the Company.
+If the Company is unable to manage its costs it may impact project returns and future development decisions, which could have a material adverse effect on the Company's financial performance and cash flows.

-The cost or availability of oil and gas field equipment may adversely affect the Company's ability to undertake exploration, development and construction projects.
+The cost or availability of oil and natural gas field equipment may adversely affect the Company's ability to undertake exploration, development and construction projects.
 The oil and gas industry is cyclical in nature and is prone to shortages of supply of equipment and services including drilling rigs, geological and geophysical services, engineering and construction services, major equipment items for infrastructure projects and construction materials generally.
 These materials and services may not be available at reasonable prices when required.
 A failure to secure the services and equipment necessary to the Company's operations for the expected price, on the expected timeline, or at all, may have an adverse effect on the Company's financial performance and cash flows.

-In addition, many central banks, including the Bank of Canada and U.S. Federal Reserve, have taken steps to raise interest rates in an attempt to combat inflation.
-The rise in interest rates may impact the Corporation's borrowing costs.
-Any increase in borrowing costs may impact project returns and future development decisions, which could have a material adverse effect on its financial performance and cash flows of the Corporation.
-The rising interest rates could also result in a recession in Canada, the United States or other countries in the world.
+In addition, over the last several years, many central banks, including the Bank of Canada and U.S. Federal Reserve, raised interest rates in an attempt to combat inflation.
+While interest rates have now began to fall, higher interest rates over the last several years have impacted the Company's borrowing costs.
+Any increase in borrowing costs may impact project returns and future development decisions, which could have a material adverse effect on its financial performance and cash flows of the Company.
+Higher interest rates could also result in a recession in Canada, the United States or other countries in the world.
 A recession may have a negative impact on demand for oil and natural gas which would result in a decrease in commodity prices.
-A decrease in commodity prices would immediately impact the Corporation's revenues and cash flows and could also reduce drilling activity on the Corporation's properties.
-It is unknown how long inflation will continue to impact the economies of Canada and the United States and the impact inflation and rising interest rates will have on demand for oil and gas and commodity prices.
+A decrease in commodity prices would immediately impact the Company's revenues and cash flows and could also reduce drilling activity on the Company's properties.
+It is unknown how long inflation will continue to impact the economies of Canada and the United States and how inflation and higher interest rates will impact oil and natural gas demand and commodity prices.